daveyarwood/ezzmq/README.md

     (comment "do stuff with socket here")))
 ```

+If you leave out the `:subscribe` key, ezzmq will set a default topic of `""` for you and you will receive all published messages.

 ### Messages

 ZeroMQ messages can be single- or multipart.
 In low-level usage of ZeroMQ, if a message is multipart you have to keep receiving message frames manually until there are no more parts to receive.